nine/stm32_append_crc/README.md

 # stm32_append_crc

-This program can be used to append a CRC32 checksum compatible STM32 ARM Cortex processors to binary images.
+This program can be used to protect STM32 application binaries with a CRC32 checksum compatible STM32 ARM Cortex processors.

-CRC32 Parameter:
+STM32 CRC32 Parameter:
 - Polynomial: 0x04C11DB7
 - Initial value: 0xFFFFFFFF